© Frank Alarcon

 RIAC will develop a network of interested individuals, with a diverse range of skills and professional backgrounds, to put themselves forwards as potential trustees or mentors for arts organisations.

-Alongside these ‘next gen’ trustees, some NPAC founder members will be invited to join a roster of senior arts trustees and philanthropists who are willing to act as mentors, while the NPAC team and senior leadership will reach out to organisations across the arts sector to establish a diverse list of selected organisations with trustee vacancies.
+Alongside these ‘next gen’ trustees, some FPAC founder members will be invited to join a roster of senior arts trustees and philanthropists who are willing to act as mentors, while the FPAC team and senior leadership will reach out to organisations across the arts sector to establish a diverse list of selected organisations with trustee vacancies.
 Please get in touch if you are interested in learning more about these initiatives.

 Ongoing support for the arts and culture sector

-NPAC is creating, updating and developing our web resource for the sector including the arts philanthropy toolkit so do check out that area of our website.
+FPAC is creating, updating and developing our web resource for the sector including the arts philanthropy toolkit so do check out that area of our website.

 We continue to maintain a dialogue with both ACE and DCMS, to align our thinking with initiatives around philanthropy and work together to create opportunities for increased philanthropic engagement.